6. Placebo effect

 It is because we want the world to be fair, we tend to believe that it is.
 We presume that good things happen to good people and bad people get what they deserve.
 We believe that hard work pays off in the end.
 However, it is not necessarily the truth.

-According to the just-world phenomenon, people want to believe that the world is just and fair and we get what we deserve.
-So we seek ways to justify injustice, often by blaming the victim for their situation.
+Just world hypothesis makes us want to believe that the world is just and fair and we get what we deserve.